 After moving aside for Nicky Martyn the previous week, regular host Derek Hobson was back for a show that featured a panel comprising of Jack Parnell, Mickie Most, John Robins and George Elrick.

-The seven news acts looking for the votes of the panel and the public this week were;
+The seven news acts looking for the votes of the panel and the public this week were, in order of appearance;

 - Flaky Pastry (five-piece folk group) from Cambridgeshire